enderpirate98/fedora-minimal/README.md

 - An Internet Connection
 - A 2nd Computer to ssh into the Fedora one
 - A 4GB Flashdrive
-- The Fedora Everything ISO
+- The Fedora Everything ISO which you can download [here]([https://pages.github.com/](https://alt.fedoraproject.org/)https://alt.fedoraproject.org/)
-More to come
+- Balena Etcher downloaded

+## Section 2: Installation

+I need to get to bed so this will be done another time